fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/setup/backend.md

+---
+title: "Fast Custom Integration Docs: Handle Order Creation"
+description: Now we will set up your server to communicate with Fast Checkout.While users interact with the Fast Checkout application, Fast will send requests to your server for processing.
+keywords: Fast Custom Integration Handle Order Creation
+---

-# Setup Step 3: Handle order creation in your backend
+# Setup Step 3: Handle Order Creation

 Now we will set up your server to communicate with Fast Checkout.